-In summer 2017, I interned at Carbon Health.
-I worked on Carbon Clinic 2.0, a more engaging, personalized in-clinic patient experience.
-During my internship, I helped the team to bridge their clinic renovation with my design as well as other small projects.
+In my internship at Carbon Health, I mainly worked on Clinic 2.0, a more engaging, personalized in-clinic patient experience.
+I helped the team to bridge their clinic renovation with interaction design as well as other small projects.

-Before starting to design Clinic 2.0, I started my internship with understanding what Carbon team has done so far.
-Carbon addresses US healthcare system's one of many complex problems such as interoperability, transparency of electronic health records, and billing.
+I started my internship with understanding what the team has done so far.
+They address US healthcare system's imporant problems such as interoperability, transparency of health records, and billing.

-In the first two weeks, I worked on mapping Carbon's experience on a service blueprint.
+In the first two weeks, I mapped Carbon on a service blueprint.
 This helped me to become familiar with Carbon and get exposed to the medical procedure and jargon.
-During this process, I collected insights through stakeholder interviews with nurses, providers, and patients.
+I collected insights through contextual inquiries with medical staff, as well as patient reviews.

 In the next four weeks, I worked on defining and finalizing the in-clinic touch points of the Carbon.
 Working with interior designers, I developed a user flow for patients and integrated it in the renovation of Carbon's flagship clinic in SF, Financial District.